An adaptation of InfoMap to absorbing random walks using absorption-scaled graphs: Effective community structure and susceptible--infected--recovered dynamics on networks with ring-lattice communities

 \section{Effective community structure and susceptible--infected--recovered dynamics on networks with ring-lattice communities}

-Inspired by an example in Salath\'e and Jones \cite{salathe2010} about the impact of community structure on disease spread, we explore the impact of the effective community structure of a contact network on quantities such as a disease's outbreak duration, final size, and outbreak peak in simulations of a susceptible--infected--recovered (SIR) model of disease spread on the network.
+Inspired by an example in Salath\'e and Jones \cite{salathe2010} about the impact of community structure on disease spread, we explore the impact of the effective community structure of a contact network on the outbreak duration, final size, and outbreak peak of a disease in simulations of a susceptible--infected--recovered (SIR) model of disease spread on the network. {See \cite{kiss2017,pastor2015epidemic} for an introduction to disease dynamics on networks.}